Tanjasta/pands-problem-sheet/README.md

 https://www.w3schools.com/python/python_while_loops.asp

 #### Task 5 - Weekday
 Task 5 - create a program, named weekday.py, that outputs whether or not today is a weekday.
 The weekday.py program was created.
 When run the program has two types of output.
 If the current day is weekday it outputs 'Yes, unfortinately today is a weekday.'
 If the current day is a weekend day it outputs 'It is a weekend, yay.'
 The program was tested on both week day and weekend day.
-On both occasions program outputs a desired outcome.
+On both occasions program outputs desired outcome.

 *Referances*